Jake Gleeson: Portland Timbers

 Despite starting the season as the club's third-string goalkeeper, Gleeson started the first MLS home game in Timbers history and played all 90 minutes in the Timbers' 4–2 win over the Chicago Fire.
 Three days later, Gleeson pushed a difficult shot off the post in the 90th minute which would have given FC Dallas the game-tying goal.
 This save gave Gleeson his second MLS save of the week in five weeks.

 On 18 February 2014 Gleeson was loaned out to Sacramento Republic FC as part of the loan agreement between MLS and USL Pro.
 He made 17 regular season appearances for Sacramento on this loan spell, allowing less than a goal per game, and posted the shutout in their 2–0 victory over Harrisburg City Islanders in the USL Pro Championship.

 Despite starting the 2016 season as a backup, Gleeson was quickly thrown into action when starter Adam Larsen Kwarasey suffered a torn hand ligament.
 Over the first half of the season, Gleeson impressed as a #1 and earned the starting job over Kwarasey.
 Through 14 starts while Kwarasey was injured, Gleeson allowed 18 goals, while posting 70 saves and the Timbers' only 3 shutouts for the year.

 In 2018, he had surgeries on his right shin due to stress fractures.
 Due to complications, he had eight further surgeries, which ended his career.

 In 2020, Gleeson officially sued the Timbers physicians for malpractice and negligence.
+A jury in 2025 ruled in favor of Gleeson and he was awarded $20.6 million in damages.